China is investigating foreign chipmakers

-Samsung has confirmed that it is being investigated by Chinese authorities as part of a probe that reportedly targets chipmakers based in South Korea and the United States.
+Samsung and Micron Technology are being investigated by Chinese authorities as part of a probe that targets chipmakers based in South Korea and the United States.

-China's State Administration for Market Regulation is also investigating US tech firm Micron Technology (MU) and South Korea's SK Hynix, according to the Wall Street Journal.

-Samsung (SSNLF) said in a statement that investigators had visited its offices in China on May 31.
-The company said it is cooperating with authorities.
+Samsung (SSNLF) and US rival Micron (MU) said Monday that investigators from China's State Administration for Market Regulation visited their offices in China on May 31.

+They companies said they are cooperating with authorities.
+South Korea's SK Hynix is also under investigation, according to the Wall Street Journal.

-The Chinese regulator did not immediately respond to a request for comment.
+The Chinese regulator did not respond to a request for comment.

 Shares in Samsung closed 0.4% lower in Seoul, while SK Hynix shed 1.8%.
-Micron shares were down 0.8% in premarket trading.
+Micron shares dropped over 1% in New York.

+Samsung and Micron, which is based in Boise, Idaho, did not comment on the subject of the investigation.

+Bernstein analyst Mark Newman said Beijing may be worried about the rising price of memory chips.

 Related: How China plans to beat the U.S. at technology

-China purchases most of its semiconductors from foreign companies for use in everything from smartphones to automobiles.
+China purchases an estimated 90% of its semiconductors from foreign companies for use in everything from smartphones to automobiles.

+Demand in the country, which already purchases more than 60% of the world's chips, is expected to increase from $350 billion in 2016 to $500 billion by 2020, according to McKinsey.

 The Chinese government wants to develop its own chip industry, and it has tried to buy stakes in US chipmakers at least twice.
 Both attempts were blocked by US authorities.